7 Reasons Your Baby Gets Sick Every Winter — And What Actually Helps

 1. Viruses survive longer in cold dry air

 Cold air holds less moisture.
-In dry conditions, cold and flu viruses survive longer on surfaces and in the air — meaning your baby is exposed to more viable pathogens simply by breathing.
+In dry conditions, cold and flu viruses survive longer on surfaces and in the air — meaning your baby is exposed to more pathogens simply by breathing.

 What helps: Run a cool mist vaporiser overnight.
 Humidified air reduces how long viruses survive in your baby's room.